VentoAureo230/VentoAureo230/README.md

 - 👋 Hi, I’m @VentoAureo230
 - 👀 I’m interested in coding stuff ofc
-- 🌱 I’m currently learning Symfony Framework, Python & C#
+- 🌱 I’m currently learning PhP, Python, C#, Docker and much more !
 - 💞️ I’m looking to collaborate on tons of project !
 - 📫 How to reach me : anthony.meny.contact@gmail.com